 After conducting these activities, review and summarize the following key concepts:

 - Farmers grow many different types of plants that we eat.

 - Fruits and vegetables are part of a healthy diet.

-- We eat many different parts of a plant including the fruit, leaves, stem, or the root.
+- We eat many different parts of a plant, including fruit, leaves, stems, flowers, seeds, and roots.

 - Instead of buying fruits and vegetables for display, draw columns on the board for roots, stems, flowers, leaves, fruits, and seeds and ask students to help you fill in examples of each.

 We welcome your feedback!
 Please take a minute to tell us how to make this lesson better or to give us a few gold stars!